-Fundamental analysis is one of the methods used to forecast the trends of various financial markets, such as forex, commodities, stocks, and cryptocurrencies.
+Fundamental analysis is one of the analytical approaches used to forecast the overall trend of all financial markets [Forex, commodities, stocks, and cryptocurrencies].

 What is Fundamental Analysis?